yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 When I wrote above that there's only one each of $W_q$, $W_k$, and $W_v$, that was a bit of a simplification.
 Everything I've described above --- the weight matrices, vectors, etc --- forms a unit called an {dfn}`attention head`.

 The problem is that a single attention head can get somewhat myopic, focusing primarily on just one aspect of the input tokens.
-For example, a head may end up focusing just on semantic interactions between words, or just on their grammatical relationships.
+For example, a head may end up focusing just on semantic interactions between tokens, or just on their grammatical relationships.
 (The actual relationships it learns are more abstract than that, but I'm "translating" the properties it learns into more intuitive relationships).

 To solve this, LLMs actually use multiple heads, each with their own $W_q$ / $W_k$, / $W_v$ matrices.
 Each one of these heads acts independently, finding its own attention patterns to learn.